Next time, airline bosses and passengers will look to the president

-Clinton's intervention doesn't automatically mean he would take the same step if the choice arises again.
-It's possible he might come down on the side of the labor movement that so generously supported his re-election campaign.
+His intervention doesn’t automatically mean Clinton would take the same step if the choice arises again.
+It’s possible he might come down on the side of the labor movement that so generously supported his re-election campaign.

 ``I don’t know that management can feel so safe,″ said Terry Moulton, a partner in Airline Capital Associates, a consulting firm for the airline industry. ``The parties can’t count on another presidential move.″

-Clinton's action also doesn't rule out an American pilots strike in 60 days.
-By law, he can't block them from striking again, although Congress has the ability to impose a settlement on the union and the company.
+Clinton’s action also doesn’t rule out an American pilots strike in 60 days.
+Under law he can’t block them from striking again, although Congress has the ability to impose a settlement on the union and the company.

 Ironically by some accounts, both sides were extremely close to an agreement in the hours immediately before the 12:01 a.m.
 Saturday strike deadline.

 The Fort Worth Star-Telegram reported that as little as $28 million separated the negotiators when time ran out.
 The airline already has said the pre-strike disruption will cost it more than three times that much.